jjmontesl/awesit/README.md

 - Add complete file ignore support to local and ssh files (currently local uses ignores just for listing)
 - Use proper temporary names for files during backup/deploy/upload/download! (could be conflicts with current implementation)
 - Connect only once to each backup storage when exploring backups! (avoids hitting SSH connections)

+- Deploy files supporting diff and different merge strategies (ovewrite all, only newer, etc...).

 - (?) https://github.com/2createStudio/shuttle-export
 - (?)
 How to deal with versioning? git before changes to be able to check diffs and and commits... (?) (files only, in principle?)